blep/win32_window_monitor/README.md

     print(f'{event_time_ms} {event_id} P{process_id} {exe_path} {title}')

 def main():
-    # - init_com(): initialize Windows COM (CoInitialize)
+    # - init_com(): Initialize Windows COM (CoInitialize)
-    # - post_quit_message_on_break_signal: signal handlers to exit the
+    # - post_quit_message_on_break_signal: Signal handlers to exit the
-    # application when CTRL+C or CTRL+Break is pressed.
+    # application when CTRL+C or CTRL+Break are pressed.
     with init_com(), post_quit_message_on_break_signal():
-        # Converts the callback to the ctype function type, and register it.
+        # Converts the callback to the ctypes function type, and register it.
         win_event_proc = WinEventProcType(on_event)
         event_hook_handle = set_win_event_hook(win_event_proc, HookEvent.SYSTEM_FOREGROUND)

-        # Run Windows message loop until WM_QUIT message is received (send by signal handlers above).
+        # Run the Windows message loop until the WM_QUIT message is received (sent by signal handlers above).
         # If you have a graphic UI, it is likely that your application already has a Windows message
         # loop that should be used instead.
         run_message_loop()